Meet Our Team

 Dr. Alli also has extensive experience treating emotion dysregulation in children and teens and helping clients coping with trauma (i.e. developmental and PTSD).
 She, like all of our psychologists, will work with you to develop a treatment plan that is tailored to your own individual needs, with the goal of increasing your quality of life and functioning.
 Dr. Alli has worked in a variety of community, school, and hospital-based settings with children, adolescents, and families including the Youth Psychiatry Program at the Royal Ottawa Mental Health Centre and the Child, Youth and Family Program at the Centre for Addiction and Mental Health (CAMH) in Toronto.

 She has received formal training in many assessment and treatment modalities and her practice is informed by evidence-based methods with particular emphasis on Cognitive-Behavioural Therapy, Emotion-Focused Therapy, and Motivational Interviewing for eliciting behaviour change.
 Dr. Alli received her B.Sc. in psychology from McGill University and her Ph.D. in Clinical-Developmental Psychology from York University.
-Dr. Alli is also a clinical psychologist with the Ottawa Catholic School Board, where she conducts psycho-educational and mental health assessments, delivers empirically validated treatments and crisis intervention, and provides support and education to school staff in supporting the academic, emotional, social, and behavioural needs of students.
+Dr. Alli was also a clinical psychologist with the Ottawa Catholic School Board, where she conducted psycho-educational and mental health assessments, delivered empirically validated treatments and crisis intervention, and provided support and education to school staff in supporting the academic, emotional, social, and behavioural needs of students.

 Registered Psychotherapist